Tell Mama (song)

-"Tell Daddy" - the Clarence Carter version
+Clarence Carter version - "Tell Daddy"

 Carter co-wrote "Tell Daddy", and recorded it at the FAME Studios in Muscle Shoals, Alabama, on 4 October 1966.
-His recording, released on the Fame label, became Carter's first chart hit, reaching no.35 on the Billboard R&B chart in early 1967.
+His recording, released on the Fame label, became Carter's first chart hit, reaching No. 35 on the Billboard R&B chart in early 1967.

-"Tell Mama" - the Etta James version
+Etta James version - "Tell Mama"

 Etta James was persuaded by Chess Records' executive Leonard Chess to record her second album for his company (on the Cadet label) at the FAME Studios in Muscle Shoals, Alabama: impressed by the studio's pedigree - FAME having generated a recent string of hits by the likes of Aretha Franklin, Wilson Pickett and Percy Sledge - Chess was also motivated to send James to rural Alabama so as to remove her from the urban environment which had recently fostered the singer's substance abuse issues to the point of hospitalization and incarceration.

-In sessions produced by FAME owner Rick Hall, with personnel including Barry Beckett, David Hood, Roger Hawkins Spooner Oldham, and Marvell Thomas (many of whom had played on Clarence Carter tracks), James recorded the album Tell Mama between August and December 1967, with the title cut recorded in the inaugural 22–24 August sessions.
+In sessions produced by FAME owner Rick Hall, with personnel including Spooner Oldham on piano, Carl Banks on organ, Jimmy Johnson and Junior Lowe on guitar, David Hood on bass, Roger Hawkins on drums, Gene "Bowlegs" Miller on trumpet, Aaron Varnell and Charles Chalmers on tenor sax, and Floyd Newman on baritone sax (many of whom had played on Clarence Carter tracks), James recorded the album Tell Mama between August and December 1967, with the title cut recorded in the inaugural 22–24 August sessions.
 Rick Hall had to insist on James recording Carter's "Tell Daddy" as "Tell Mama", over James' objections such as "it's not a hit and it's driving me crazy."